Taiwan: Languages

 Taiwan is officially multilingual.
 A national language in Taiwan is legally defined as "a natural language used by an original people group of Taiwan and the Taiwan Sign Language".
-As of 2019, policies on national languages are in early stages of implementation, with Hakka and indigenous languages designated as such.

 Religion

 The Constitution of the Republic of China protects people's freedom of religion and the practices of belief.
 The government respects freedom of religion, and Taiwan scores highly on the International IDEA's Global State of Democracy Indices for religious freedom.

-In 2005, the census reported that the five largest religions were: Buddhism, Taoism, Yiguandao, Protestantism, and Roman Catholicism.
-According to Pew Research, the religious composition of Taiwan in 2020 is estimated to be 43.8 per cent Folk religions, 21.2 per cent Buddhist, 15.5 Others (including Taoism), 13.7 per cent Unaffiliated, 5.8 per cent Christian and 1% Muslim.
-Taiwanese aborigines comprise a notable subgroup among professing Christians: "...over 64 per cent identify as Christian...
-Church buildings are the most obvious markers of Aboriginal villages, distinguishing them from Taiwanese or Hakka villages".
-There has been a small Muslim community of Hui people in Taiwan since the 17th century.
+In 2005, the census reported that the five largest religious groups were Buddhism, Taoism, Yiguandao, Protestantism, and Roman Catholicism.
+According to Pew Research, the religious composition of Taiwan in 2023 was 28 percent Buddhist, 24% Taoist, 7% Christian, 5% combination of religions, 4% local/indigenous, 27% no religion, and 4% others.
+Taiwanese aborigines comprise a notable subgroup among professing Christians.
+There has been a small Muslim community of Hui people since the 17th century.

-Confucianism is a philosophy that deals with secular moral ethics, and serves as the foundation of both Chinese and Taiwanese culture.
+Confucianism serves as the foundation of both Chinese and Taiwanese culture.
 The majority of Taiwanese people usually combine the secular moral teachings of Confucianism with whatever religions they are affiliated with.

 As of 2019, there were 15,175 religious buildings in Taiwan, approximately one place of worship per 1,572 residents.
 12,279 temples were dedicated to Taoism and Buddhism.
-There were 9,684 Taoist Temples and 2,317 Buddhist Temples.
-In Taiwan's 36,000 square kilometers of land, there are more than 33,000 places for religious (believers) to worship and gather.
+There were 9,684 Taoist temples, 2,317 Buddhist temples, and 2,845 Christian churches.
 On average, there is one temple or church (church) or religious building for every square kilometer.
-The high density of place of worship is rare in the world, and it is the area with the highest density of religious buildings in the Chinese-speaking world.
-Taiwan is also the most religious region in the Chinese-speaking world.
-Even for Christianity, there are 2,845 Churches.
+The density of religions and religious buildings in Taiwan is among the highest in the world.

-A significant percentage of the population of Taiwan is non-religious.
-Taiwan's lack of state-sanctioned discrimination, and generally high regard for freedom of religion or belief earned it a joint #1 ranking in the 2018 Freedom of Thought Report, alongside the Netherlands and Belgium.
-On the other hand, there have been instances of the Indonesian migrant worker community in Taiwan (estimated to total 258,084 people) experiencing religious restrictions by local employers or the government.
+A significant percentage of the population is non-religious.
+Taiwan's lack of state-sanctioned discrimination, and generally high regard for freedom of religion or belief earned it a joint #1 ranking in the 2018 Freedom of Thought Report.
+On the other hand, the Indonesian migrant worker community in Taiwan (estimated to total 258,084 people) has experienced religious restrictions by local employers or the government.